calacademy-research/citations_finder/README.md

 * PDF directory is flat; should with one directory per issn, at least, and possibly per year.
 Write converter for existing downloads and then update the Utils.get_filename_from_doi_string function.

-* fix and test crossref downloader
+* fix and test crossref downloader (may be subsumed in unpaywall.org?)

 * Generalize to work on windows - use os.path.join instead of slashes

 * scan for collection ids should be "Scan for specimen IDs"

 * We're hitting a lot of ddos protections.
-Detect this condition and Integrate with a VPN (ala nord vpn) to auto rotate the origin IP to see if this gets around the ddos wall.
+Detect this condition and Integrate with a VPN (ala nord vpn) to auto rotate the origin IP to see if this gets around the ddos wall. [no known vpn api works on mac, more research required]

 * put custom phrases to scan for (and scoring) into config.ini

-* archive.org downloader
+* archive.org downloader (may be subsumed in unpaywall.org)

 * in scan: Check for duplicate paper titles